andrewgull/HeteroR/README.md

 SPADE dependencies for the pipeline are described in `workflow/envs/spade-env.yaml`

-My version of SPADE should be cloned and then executable files should be copied to `~/minicinda3/envs/snakemake/bin` which is suboptimal but it's the only method available so far
+My version of SPADE should be cloned and then executable files should be copied to the corresponding env's `bin` directory created by snakemake which is suboptimal, but it's the only method available so far.

 ## Dependencies